 Broader domestic policies can also help workers adapt to the continuously changing job market, such as access to higher education and health care, but Americans remain conflicted about the government’s role in these social safety net programs.
 Other advanced economies have generally increased the size of government programs as they opened up to trade.

-China’s rise has been one of the most dominant forces in the global economy.
+As a major world trading partner and manufacturing hub, China has become one of the most dominant forces in the global economy.
 It entered the World Trade Organization in 2001 and undertook many reforms, cutting tariffs and other trade barriers.
 But it still has not completely transformed into a market-oriented economy as its trading partners expected.
 Many big Chinese companies have close ties with the government, and certain practices have skewed the playing field in trade.
-For instance, China unfairly demands that US intellectual property be handed over in certain cases as the price of doing business there.
+For instance, China’s government unfairly demands that US intellectual property be handed over in certain cases as the price of doing business there.
+And Beijing routinely subsidizes its industries.
 These practices discriminate against not only Americans but also US allies.

 US administrations have taken different approaches to deal with these concerns.
 Negotiated under President Obama, the Trans-Pacific Partnership (TPP) agreement was intended to entice China to improve its practices by allowing the country in on the lucrative deal only if it agreed to new rules, but President Trump withdrew from the deal.
-Starting in March 2018, the Trump administration has imposed tariffs on China to change its behavior.
-So far, the country has only responded by retaliating with tariffs on US goods.
-There are ongoing efforts by the European Union, United States, and Japan to negotiate new rules that would potentially be embedded within the WTO, but these talks are only in the early stages.
+There are ongoing efforts started in December 2017 by the European Union, United States, and Japan to negotiate new rules that would potentially be embedded within the WTO.

 Engaging in a trade war, with escalating tit-for-tat tariffs